the-solipsist/talks/2017_12_27_-_jabber_xmpp_the_past_the_present_and_the_future.md

 * Might become important on Android
 * Server support / Proxies over App server

+Note: Push is actually a feature that found it’s way into the clients in 2016 and I already wrote about that in my [The State of Mobile XMPP in 2016](https://gultsch.de/xmpp_2016.html) article but 2017 was the year in which we got server support for it and saw adoption in the wild.

+Push is currently only needed on iOS which can not maintain a persistent TCP connection to the server.
+Push needs server support and it can trigger a push notification when something happens.
+Servers can’t issue a push notification directly only the app developer can.
+So the server tells the app developer which then sends a push notification.
+Both the app developer and the push network (Apple or Google) only see that something happen.
+They don’t see the content of the message or who send the message.
+Technically it doesn’t even mean it was a message.

+Maybe at some point this will also be required on Android so it’s good to gain some experience with the technology and already have server side support.

 ---

 ## Group chat read markers